amalgamaria/secretariat/docs/running-jobs/interactive-jobs.rst

 Interactive jobs
 ================

-.. attention:: When testing code on Secretariat, it is important that you **not** run your commands on the head node (secretariat-master).
+.. attention:: When testing code on Secretariat, it is important that you **not** run your commands on the head node (``secretariat-master``).

 When you follow the instructions on the `Logging in`_ page, you are connecting to the head node.
-To make sure that you are testing your code correctly, please use one of the following options.
+To make sure that you are testing your code appropriately, please use one of the following options.

 srun
 ----